rinchhen012/Namaste-Point-Card/README.md

 2. **checkInAtStore**: Verifies user location for in-store visits
 3. **generateOnlineOrderCodes**: Admin function to create new order codes
 4. **getAdminStats**: Provides statistics for the admin dashboard
+5. **sendPushNotification**: Sends targeted notifications to specific users
+6. **broadcastPushNotification**: Sends notifications to users with specific preferences
+7. **registerFCMToken**: Registers a Firebase Cloud Messaging token for a user
+8. **unregisterFCMToken**: Removes a Firebase Cloud Messaging token

 ## Data Model